Egil Hylleraas

-Egil Andersen Hylleraas (15 May 1898 – 28 October 1965) was a Norwegian theoretical physicist known for creating a method for predicting the ground state energy of two-electron atoms and trial wave functions for many-electron atoms.
+Egil Andersen Hylleraas (May 15, 1898 – October 28, 1965) was a Norwegian theoretical physicist known for creating a method for predicting the ground state energy of two-electron atoms and trial wave functions for many-electron atoms.

 Biography

-Egil Andersen Hylleraas was born in the town of Hylleråsen, Norway in 1898.
+Hylleraas was born in the town of Hylleråsen in the Engerdal Municipality of Sweden–Norway (now Norway) in 1898.
 Hylleraas was the youngest of ten children.
+His parents were teachers and farmers.
+The family name of Hylleraas is Aalborg, but he decided to take on the name of the farm Hylleraas.

 He worked as a logger until 1916 where he attended secondary school in Oslo.
-In 1918, he joined the University of Oslo majoring in physics in 1924.
+In 1918, he enrolled in the University of Oslo majoring in physics and studied there until 1924.
 He later worked as a school teacher.
+He conducted research under Lars Vegard on crystallography while at Oslo.

-Hylleraas started publishing on crystallography.
-His work attracted the attention of Max Born, who invited him to join him at the University of Göttingen.
+Hylleraas's work on crystallography attracted the attention of Max Born, who invited him to join him at the University of Göttingen.
 Hylleraas worked there on quantum mechanics and on the helium atom.
 In 1929, he published his solution to the helium atom which matched experimental values, confirming the validity of quantum mechanics for many-electron atoms.

 He married Magda Christiansen in 1926.
-They had a daughter Inger in 1927.
+They had a daughter Inger in 1927, who later married the folklorist Olav Bø.

 In 1931, he took a position at the Christian Michelsen Institute in Bergen, and in 1937 he was offered a professor position at the University of Oslo.

 Hylleraas was one of the founding fathers of CERN and represented Norway at the European Council for Nuclear Research, which later led to the organization's establishment.